mauriccio1/osTicket-prereqs/README.md

 <h1>Installation of osTicket and prerequisites</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
 All of the following steps were done on a  VM (Virtual Machine) created using the Microsoft Azure cloud services.
-The VM was set up and connected to using Microsoft remote Desktop beforehand.
+The VM was set up and connected using Microsoft remote Desktop beforehand.
 The VM is running the Windows 10 operating system.

 <br/>